 In Signavio Process Intelligence, an analysis view that explains a specific process insight is called an investigation.
-After you have uploaded your data, you can create a new investigation by clicking Go to new investigation and entering a name for your analysis.
+After you have uploaded your data, you can create a new investigation by clicking New investigation and entering a name for your analysis.
 You can create multiple investigations per process.
 Using this, you can clearly distinguish between different business challenges.

 After applying a filter, you can see the absolute number and the percentage of cases the filter includes in the top right corner of the investigation or chapter.

 Widgets organize and visualize information about your process.
 For example, the process discovery widget provides insights about the sequence flows and distribution of a process’ variants (traces).
 To create a new widget, click the Add widget button at the bottom of your investigation, select a widget type and specify further widget configuration options (depending on the widget type), then click save.

 The filters and available widget types allow you to drill down into specific process aspects and create comprehensive analyses.
 We recommend using a range of widgets to document exactly how you derive your analysis results.
 This makes it easier communicate the results later on.

 Here is an overview of all widgets currently available for use in Signavio Process Intelligence.